BinarySearch

 Pasos

-Repetiremos estos pasos hasta hallar el número o hasta que las varaibles y se hayan cruzado.
-Es este último caso, contendrá el índice del número menor más próximo, e contendrá el íncide del número mayor más próximo
+Repetiremos estos pasos hasta hallar el número o hasta que las varaibles ii y jj se hayan cruzado.
+Es este último caso, jj contendrá el índice del número menor más próximo, e ii contendrá el íncide del número mayor más próximo

 from random import randint